sikorka/screencorder/README.md

 This is a working example of how to record screen with newest [Monte Media Screenrecorder](https://github.com/wrandelshofer/MonteMedia/tree/main/org.monte.demo.screenrecorder).

-Does not run from Maven yet :/

 Was tested on Mac only.